bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2021-03-10-newsletter.md

     developers can post links to projects they're building on top of taproot's new proposed features.
-This can provide assurance that taproot provides solutions people actually want and is designed in such a way that its features will get used.
+This can provide assurance that taproot provides solutions people actually want and is designed in such a way that its features will be used.

 ## Bitcoin Core PR Review Club